 On June 27, the Next Gen Committee welcomed Brett Heyman, founder of accessories brand Edie Parker and a 2016 Rising Star Award winner, to FGI’s New York City headquarters.
 Over the course of the evening, Heyman talked about everything from her inspiration for her collections to how personalization is driving her business.

 Heyman was always obsessed with fashion but she had “pragmatic parents,” so she didn’t immediately pursue a career as a designer.
 Instead she did internships at Elle magazine and Armani, which helped her land a job doing public relations at Gucci after college.
 She later moved on to Dolce & Gabbana before returning to Gucci.
 She says her career in public relations gave her a “great awareness of the industry” and she saw an opportunity in the evening bag category.
-She was also able to leverage relationships she built throughout her career to secure editorial and red carpet placements for her bags, which helped establish her brand.
+She was also able to leverage relationships she built throughout her career to secure editorial and red carpet placements for her axis deer tote, which helped establish her brand.

 Heyman grew up in Los Angeles and loved buying vintage acrylic bags and always received compliments when she wore them.
 When she finally decided to leave her corporate job to start her own label, her beloved vintage bags were her inspiration.

 It was also important to her to manufacture in the US and she eventually found a factory in Chicago.
 When it came time to name her brand, she named it after her daughter.
 “It took me so long to land on a name for her.”

 Even though it was risky to leave a corporate job to start her own brand, Heyman says she launched Edie Parker when she was a “grown up” and she didn’t rush anything.
 “I had a good job for a while.
 If I try and fail, I can get another PR job.
 I had done my research,” she said.
 She said growing slowly has allowed her to be profitable since inception because she didn’t have the pressure of private equity investors.